dakrone/es-mode/README.md

 to execute it.
 The first time you do this you will be prompted for the URL and HTTP method.
 You can also set the URL with `C-c C-u` and the method with `C-c C-m`.

+This is deprecated in favor of the sense/console-like syntax, as it increases complexity for maintaining es-mode.

 #### Screenshot